Apply for loan on HIPL app available on Google PlayStore and App Store - Download Now

 Types of Project Finance

-• Limited Recourse: A hybrid where promoters provide guarantees only during the construction phase or until the project achieves a specific Commercial Operation Date (COD).
+• Limited-recourse financing: A hybrid structure where promoters provide limited guarantees, generally during the construction phase or until the project achieves Commercial Operation Date (COD), after which lender recourse is restricted.

 Eligibility Criteria for a Project Loan

-• Nationality: The applicant entity must be registered in India under the Companies Act, 2013.
+• Entity registration: The applicant entity must be registered in India under applicable laws, such as the Companies Act, 2013 or relevant partnership regulations.

-• Age Limit: For individual promoters or partners, the age range is typically 21 to 65 years at the time of loan maturity.
+• Age criteria: For individual promoters or partners, the usual age range considered is between 21 and 65 years at the time of loan maturity, subject to lender policy.

 Documents Required for Project Financing

-• KYC Documents: Identity and address proof of all directors/partners.
+• KYC documents: Identity and address proof of promoters, directors or partners.

-• Detailed Project Report (DPR): Comprehensive document outlining the project finance requirement, market analysis, and at least 10-year financial projections.
+• Detailed Project Report (DPR): A comprehensive report outlining project scope, cost structure, market assessment, implementation schedule and long-term financial projections.

 Things to Keep In Mind When Seeking Project Financing in India